artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 #### 2.2.1 CPU and Memory restrictions

-The largest limitation when using an API load testing solution locally is that the amount of load generated is limited by the machine’s memory and CPU.
+The largest limitation when using an API load testing solution locally is that the amount of load generated is limited to a single machine’s memory and CPU.
 Even though k6 is typically considered a more performant load testing tool, CPU and memory limitations remain a concern.

 Research was conducted to test the hardware limits of two standard computers that could be used in a development setting.
 Figure 2.2 summarizes the observations of this research.
 It shows the output for two tests of 600 and 1000 virtual users running the same two minute test script on different machines.
 Computer 1 has 8GB RAM while computer 2 has 32 GB of RAM, both using an 8 core CPU.